mfitzwinick/landpad/README.md

 ## License

-This is project has a MIT license.
+This project has a MIT license.

 ## Contributing